"Kojack is pretty much just evil Jack, and evil makes everything better!"

 - Kreel creates two copies of Will in The Legend Of William Tell.
 One dresses up in a cloak and kills people to sully his name, and later pretends to be his long lost brother.
 The other kidnaps Vara and nearly kills the team before Will manages to straighten things out.

-- In Beetleborgs the Shadowborg was an evil Beetleborg specifically created to destroy the heroes.
+- In Beetleborgs the Shadowborg was an evil Beetleborg reverse-engineered from the Blue Stinger Borg's armor specifically created to destroy the heroes.
 The good guys had to create a good knockoff of Shadowborg, the White Blaster Beetleborg, to even the odds.
 Because of the rules governing the magic that created White Blaster, when Shadowborg was eventually defeated White Blaster's power vanished as well.

 - Subverted in Juukou B-Fighter, the Metal Heroes series which was where the original footage of Beetleborgs came from, by the original version of Shadowborg, Shadow/Black Beet.
 Originally created to defeat the B-Fighters by his master, he eventually starts to question his own existence and his loyalty starts to waver.
 Then, it is revealed that he is an actual clone of Takuya/Blue Beet and is eventually become obsessed with beating Takuya in order to prove his own existence and in order to gain immortality as he is dying due to being a short-lived clone who was only created to serve his purpose in defeating the B Fighters.
 He eventually ditch his master to fight for himself.

 - In the VR Troopers episode "Kaitlin Through the Looking Glass," Grimlord makes an evil duplicate of Kaitlin.
-The dupe eventually does a Heel-Face Turn, helps the heroes stop Grimlord, and then agrees to be reabsorbed into Kaitlin.
+The dupe eventually does a Heel-Face Turn, helps the heroes stop Grimlord, and then agrees to be reabsorbed into Kaitlin (it must be done or both will vanish.)
 The reabsorption process goes wonky though, giving Kaitlin the permanent extra superpower to split off Kaitlin Two at will.

-- Doctor Who: The Daleks construct an android version of the Doctor in "The Chase".
+- The Daleks construct an android version of the Doctor in "The Chase".

 - A common interpretation of the Antichrist is that he is a false god, to stand in for the real deal.